1austrartsua1/projSplitFit/docs/examples.rst

   def val(x,y):
     return (x>=y)*(x-y)**2

-  loss = ls.LossPlugIn(derivative=deriv,value=val)
+  loss = ls.LossPlugIn(derivative=deriv, value=val)
   projSplit.addData(A,y,loss=loss)

 Complete Example: Rare Feature Selection
 ==========================================

-Let's look at a complete example from page 34 of our paper :cite:`coco`.
+Let's look at a complete example from page 34 of our paper :cite:`coco`, which originated from :cite:`YB18`.
 The problem of interest is

 .. math::
   \min_{\substack{\gamma_0\in \mathbb{R} \\ \gamma\in \mathbb{R}^{|\mathcal{T}|}}}